darkshram/aldos-tools/README.md

 A collection of tools for ALDOS desktop

 ## tema-xfce4.sh
-This tool is a theme switcher and wotrks only in ALDOS.
+This tool is a theme switcher and works only in ALDOS.

-To instal, open a terminal and execute:
+To install, open a terminal and execute:
 ```
 mkdir -p ~/.local/bin/
 wget -P ~/.local/bin/ https://raw.githubusercontent.com/darkshram/aldos-tools/main/tema-xfce4.sh
 chmod +x ~/.local/bin/tema-xfce4.sh
 ```
-Works from terminal. ***Requires a regular user account configured to use sudo*** but it should not be used directly with sudo.
+Works from terminal. **Requires a regular user account configured to use sudo** because the use of hardcoretray, **but it should not be used directly with sudo**.
 Just execute it without arguments ***as regular user*** and it will explain itself how to use it.
 To switch theme in Xfce, just execute it with the name of the theme (in the list of supported themes) as argument.
 Program itself will download and install (using sudo) everything needed for ALDOS, including hardcode-tray to fix the hardcoded tray icons (this part also requires sudo).

 ```